-Leave in Term time
+Holidays in Term time

-There is no entitlement in law for pupils to take time off during the school term to go on leave or holiday.
+There is no entitlement in law for pupils to take time off during the term to go on holiday.
 In addition, the Supreme Court has ruled that the definition of regular school attendance is "in accordance with the rules prescribed by the school".
 In LBTH the LA considers 96% attendance or above as regular school attendance.
-Stepney Park Primary School follows the guidance provided by LBTH as describe in Annex B and Appendix 3